christophmschaefer/miluphcuda/examples/giant_collisions/Usage.md

   First, enter the simulation directory and run

         utils/postprocessing/create_xdmf.py
-  which creates an xdmf file (`paraview.xdmf` by default).
+  which creates an xdmf file (*paraview.xdmf* by default).
-  Then start Paraview and load the created xdmf file.
 You can use the default cmd-line options, so no need to set anything explicitly.
+Then start Paraview and either

+    * directly open the created paraview.xdmf and choose settings yourself
+    * load the prepared Paraview state in *paraview.pvsm* (*File -> Load State*), and select the created paraview.xdmf file under *Choose File Names*

 * Compare your results (e.g., visualized with Paraview) to the animations in the `results/` directories, which show the interior structure of the colliding bodies (cut views) for various quantities.